Octops/gameserver-ingress-controller/README.md

   template:
     metadata:
       annotations:
-        octops-kubernetes.io/ingress.class: "contour" # required for Contour to handle ingress octops-projectcontour.io/websocket-routes: "/" # required for Contour to enable websocket octops.io/gameserver-ingress-mode: "path"
+        octops-kubernetes.io/ingress.class: "contour" #required for Contour to handle ingress octops-projectcontour.io/websocket-routes: "/{{ .Name }}" #required for Contour to enable websocket for exact path.
+This is a template that the controller will replace by the name of the game server octops.io/gameserver-ingress-mode: "path"
         octops.io/gameserver-ingress-fqdn: servers.example.com
 ```